tim-powersystems/PRASNEM.jl/README.md

 | line_alias_included | []            | Array of line aliases to include even if they would be filtered out due to investment/active status                                |
 | weather_folder      | ""            | Folder with weather data timeseries to use (no capacities are read from here, only normalised timeseries for demand, VRE, and DSP).
 Inflows are considered in full (not normalised).|

+## Tips for more efficient usage

+- **Using the optional parameter output_folder**:If you are using the same systems regularly, try to specify an ```output_folder```.
+If the PRAS-file is saved there, the function ```create_pras_system``` will automatically load this file instead of creating the same system again from scratch.
+- **Fixing the seed of PRAS runs**: While fixing the seed of a simulation in PRAS will ensure the same result for a given system, it might not result in the same samples for a system with different components.
+Therefore, the standard deviation which is also computed by PRAS is important to consider.
+If exactly the same outage samples are required, consider using the same system for both cases but just "disabling" the components by setting the capacities to zero.
+(More details see [PRAS github](https://github.com/NREL/PRAS/issues/37).)

-#### Further PRAS functions
+## Further PRAS functions
-For reference, these are a number of possible outputs from PRAS:
+For reference, these are a number of possible outputs from PRAS (full list can be found in the PRAS documentation [here](https://nrel.github.io/PRAS/stable/PRAS/results/)):
 ```Julia
 using PRAS